cj1128/mastering-postgres-review/README.md

 - `four-albums.sql`: display albums and durations from artists who only have 4 albums

   use `lateral` sub queries and stored procedure.

+## A Small Application

+- `load-data.sql`: use `pgloader` to load sqlite data to pg

+- `top-artists-by-album`: list top n artists ordered by album count

+- `top-artists-by-genre`: list top n artists by genre

+  use `lateral` join.